INTERVIEW: Old narratives surrounding polio vaccines still haunt eradication initiatives in Sokoto – Official

 There’s also CHI, there’s Chigari Foundation, Sultan Foundation, we have a lot of them.
 There’s a lot, I can’t mention all of them,

 PT: That’s interesting.
-I know you’ve done a lot, and you’re still doing a lot.
-I would like you to talk about some of the improvements or achievements that you have recorded from these campaigns
+We know you’ve done a lot, and you’re still doing a lot.
+We would like you to talk about some of the improvements or achievements you have recorded from these campaigns.

 Mr Garba: There are, there must be.
 Though we are not there yet, the quality of our campaign has improved.
 Because previously, the way we did our campaign, it would be very difficult to just come out and point and say there’s a problem.
 But now, even from the preparation, you can know whether things are going well or not, because of how we digitised our system.